subhjit1010/kafka/README.md

 # event-mesh-streams-framework-parent
-The repository contains the parent pom for streams framework and related streams application
+This repository contains the parent POM for streams framework and related streams applications.

 # PREQUISITES: